 Proceedings of The 5th International Conference on Future of Teaching and Education

-The study reports technology and business undergraduates (n = 76) Motivated Strategies for Learning Barometrics (MSLB) traits using Motivated Strategies for Learning Barometrics (MSLB).
-The study evaluates the MSLB model’s reliability and validity and discusses results.
-A strong MSLB is associated with achievement-engagement in periodic-liveliness to capture learning evidence to address features that facilitate learning flow forming motivated Learning Beliefs (LBs) and utilizing various Self-Regulated Strategies for Learning (SRLS) to achieve set goals from which the research questions (RQs) were founded.
+The study reports technology and business undergraduates (n = 76) Metacognitive Motivated Strategies for Learning traits using Motivated Strategies for Learning Barometrics (MSLB).
+The study evaluates the MSLB model’s reliability and validity and discusses its results.
+A strong MSLB is associated with achievement-engagement in periodic-liveliness to capture learning evidence to address features that facilitate learning flow forming (motivated) Learning Beliefs (LBs), and utilizing various Self-Regulated Strategies for Learning (SRLS) to achieve set goals from which the research questions (RQs) were founded.
 The RQs are at what level, association, and context of the MSLB-core characters relate with existing validated indices.
 MSLB’s Endogenous Latent Variables (ELVs) tested construct and composite validity.
 The Factor Analysis with Principal Component Analysis showed mediocre Kaiser-Meyer-Olkin without altering the ELVs-structures for dichotomous MBs and SRLS.
 Weaknesses indicated two meaningful discoveries for further analysis visible in the descriptives and cross-correlation (R-structure).
 Each Average Variance Extracted (AVE) surpasses comparable values for some R-loadings.
 RQ1 resolution examined descriptives for MSLB-domain in Motivation Beliefs (MBs) and Self-Regulated Learning Strategies (SRLS), leaving RQ2 on the one hand.
-The comparison showed R (>=.980**) for SE and (>=.975**) SRLS-sum, leaving connections evidentially strong.
+The comparison showed strong R (>=.980**) for SE and (>=.975**) SRLS-sum, leaving connections evidentially strong.
 On the other hand, RQ3 addresses the AVE-thematics by squaring R-loadings.
 The study reveals considerably high MSLB’s ELVs, of which AVE was mostly (>.5*/**).
-The exciting angles appeared in students’ MBs as anxiety for tests and SRLS methods.
+The exciting angles appeared in students’ MBs as anxiety about tests and SRLS methods.
 The ELVs were finally elaborated for the cause-and-effect bias connected to the present theories.
-Students learned the connection of anxiety for taking the test.
+Students learned the connection between anxiety about taking the tests to surpass boredom, and failure.
 Still, they indicated that they are not having or using various coping methods.
-The study suggests effectively excluding detrimental mastery-avoidance achievement goals, motivated strategies towards mastery achievement require at least more learning methods for coping in academics and working life.
+The study suggests effectively excluding detrimental mastery-avoidance achievement goals; motivated strategies towards mastery achievement require at least more learning methods for coping in academics and working life.